-The American aircraft industry was able to adapt to the demands of war.
-In 1939 contracts assumed single-shift production, but as the number of trained workers increased, the factories moved to first two- and then a three-shift schedules.
+The American aircraft production in WW2 was able to adapt to the demands of war.
+In 1939 contracts assumed single-shift production, but as the number of trained workers increased, the factories moved to first two - and then a three-shift schedule.
 The government aided development of capacity and skills by placing "Educational orders" with manufacturers, and new government-built plants for the private firms to use.
 Perhaps the industry's greatest achievement after the sheer quantities produced was its ability to design, produce, and service new combat aircraft after the war had begun.
 The B-29 Superfortress, A-26 Invader, P-51 Mustang, P-61 Black Widow, F6F-Hellcat, and P-47 were newly designed and produced during the war.
 One example, the P-51 Mustang, resulted from a proposal by North American Aviation in 1940 for an entirely new plane designed to British specifications.
-And when the Merlin engine replaced the Allison engine, the plane became arguably the outstanding US fighter of the war.s
+And when the Merlin engine replaced the Allison engine, the plane became arguably the outstanding US fighter of the war.

 World War II began a differentiation among the aircraft producers.
 American companies such as Boeing, Martin, and Douglas, which had emphasized larger civil aircraft in the prewar years, became developers of bombers, as did Great Britain’s Vickers, Avro, Bristol, and De Havilland and Germany’s Dornier and Junkers.
 Focusing on fighters were Curtiss, Grumman, Lockheed, and North American Aviation in the United States; Hawker and Supermarine in Britain; Messerschmitt and Focke-Wulf in Germany; and Mitsubishi and Nakajima in Japan.